 Dr. Deepak Dinakaran – 2025 Feature Grant Recipient

-Clinician Scientist, Radiation Oncologist
+Clinician Scientist, Radiation Oncologist, Sunnybrook Health Sciences Centre

 Generously funded by DUNN with Cancer

-Project Title: “RadioPDT-triggered nanoparticle release of Temozolomide in Glioblastoma Therapy”
+Project title: “RadioPDT-triggered nanoparticle release of Temozolomide in Glioblastoma Therapy”

-Description of Project:
+Description of the project:

 Glioblastoma (GBM) is a devastating, fatal tumour that is treatable, but not curable.
 After surgery establishes the diagnosis, it is mainly managed with chemotherapy and radiotherapy to preserve quality of life and extend survival.
 Radiotherapy is an effective treatment to slow progression, but the amount of radiation dose given is limited by the toxicities.
 Chemotherapy with temozolomide (TMZ) increases this benefit by approximately 3 months of additional survival.